shitcoinsociety/platform/README.md

 # Shitcoin Society

-The Shitcoin Society is an open source crypto MLM platform.
+The Shitcoin Society is an open source crypto investment platform.

-All development happens live on stream at https://youtube.com/@buhrmiproggt/streams

 ## Do you have one of these?